sr99622/wabash/README.md

 python run.py
 ```

-Any changes made in the C++ domain require re-building the project to be observed.
+Any changes made in the C++ domain require re-building the project in order to be observed.
 Note that the build will install a copy of the python module binary into the local wabash directory alongside the ffmpeg binaries required for runtime.
 This enables local development when the python module is un-installed from the current environment.
 The binary filename is prefixed with an underscore, which is namespace translated by ```__init__.py```.
 As an aside, it is not necessary to use powershell after the initial configuration, a standard command prompt works fine.

 * Distribution